hiyaryan/the-book/9. Error Handling/9-2_Recoverable_Errors_with_Result/README.txt

 Result<T, E> contains helper methods `unwrap` and `expect` that unwraps return value inside `Ok`.
 If the result is `Err`, unwrap will call the default `panic!` macro message, and except will allow a custom message.

 Note that `except` is the choice for error catching in production.

+Propagating Errors
+Propagating the error: Instead of calling the handling error within a function itself, return the error to the calling code so that it can decide what to do.